The Protestant Ethic and the Spirit of Capitalism: Economic criticism

 Daron Acemoglu and James A. Robinson in their book Why Nations Fail reject the relationship between economic progress and Protestantism writing:

 Revisionist criticism

 Hector Menteith Robertson, in his book Aspects of Economic Individualism (1933), argued against the historical and religious claims of Weber.
-Robertson pointed out that capitalism began to flourish not in Britain, but in 14th century Italy, so the rise of capitalism cannot be attributed to Adam Smith, the Protestant Reformation, etc. Robertson goes further, and states that what happened in Britain was rather a retrogression from what was achieved in Italy centuries earlier.
+Robertson pointed out that capitalism began to flourish not in Britain, but in 14th-century Italy, so the rise of capitalism cannot be attributed to Adam Smith, the Protestant Reformation, etc. Robertson goes further, and states that what happened in Britain was rather a retrogression from what was achieved in Italy centuries earlier.

 Robertson shows that Adam Smith and David Ricardo did not found economic science de novo.
 In fact, liberal economic theory was developed by French and Italian Catholics, who were influenced by the Scholastics.
-The British economic thought was rather a step backwards since it espoused the labor theory of value, which had already been proved incorrect by the School of Salamanca.
+According to other critics, British economic thought was rather a step backwards since it espoused the labor theory of value, which had been critiqued by the School of Salamanca.